-The album, released in October 1970, abandoned the precious teenage twiddling of the previous year's over-produced From Genesis to Revelation.
+The album, released on Oct.
+23, 1970, abandoned the precious teenage twiddling of the previous year's over-produced From Genesis to Revelation.
 Freed from the smothering production of Jonathan King, the band dove into fanciful imagery and lush, long-form arrangements, helping cement the folk-prog sub-genre.

 "From the beginning, we'd set out as songwriters," singer Peter Gabriel reflected in the album's reissue interview series.
 "And we were quite happy to be writing what were effectively pop songs.
 But I think there was always inside of us a yearning to explore, to push the boundaries and to mix styles.
 And as we started to get a little more adventurous, it got too out of mainstream, left-field for Jonathan and for the publisher we were working with."

 The album was recorded at London's Trident Studios during June and July 1970, which guitarist Anthony Phillips calls "the summer of many drummers" – a reference to their ever-revolving drum throne.
 Though influenced by late-'60s psychedelia and the experimentation of Family, Procol Harum and Fairport Convention, Trespass found the band merging their disparate backgrounds – Gabriel's love of soul music, Tony Banks' classical and pop expertise and the ethereal 12-string folk of Phillips and Mike Rutherford – into an unusual new style.

 "The folk sound was definitely from Ant and Mike and this 12-string combination," Gabriel noted.
 "I think that was really quite innovative.
 And I loved it and tried to encourage it from my point of view."

 Listen to Genesis' 'The Knife'